 When planing your next adventure you might see some beaches that say reef safe sunscreen only.
 What does reef safe sunscreen mean?
-Is our sunscreen bad for the reefs?
+What sunscreens should you buy that are reef safe?

 These are the top 10 reef safe sunscreens based on the best amazon reviews and ratings.